Jamaican Sunset © Greg Walters

 Jamaica Travel Guide

-Jamaica is a world heavyweight tourist destination , and the Caribbean's most famous island.
-It offers visitors a heady cocktail of sublime weather, pristine beaches, fun cities and interesting cultural attractions.
-Although Jamaica is an incredibly popular place to visit - and retains very few 'off the beaten track' areas to explore - mass tourism has not spoiled the island's considerable charms, and it remains a great bet for a relaxing, fun-filled beach holiday.
+Jamaica is a world heavyweight tourist destination and the Caribbean's most famous island.
+It offers visitors a heady cocktail of sublime weather, pristine beaches and fun cities, as well as interesting cultural attractions.
+Although Jamaica is an incredibly popular place to visit and retains very few 'off the beaten track' areas to explore, mass tourism has not spoiled the island's considerable charms and it remains a great bet for a relaxing, fun-filled beach holiday.

-Jamaica's northern and western shores - and particularly, the areas around Montego Bay - are lined with upmarket beach resorts, offering 'all-inclusive' holiday packages in the very lap of luxury.
-Jamaica is also (predictably) a popular cruise destination, and offers excellent watersport activities, such as diving, snorkelling, surfing, jet-skiing and kite-surfing.
+Jamaica's northern and western shores and particularly the areas around Montego Bay are lined with upmarket beach resorts, offering all-inclusive holiday packages in a veritable lap of luxury.
+Jamaica is also a popular cruise destination, offering excellent watersport activities, such as diving, snorkelling, surfing, jet-skiing and kite-surfing.

-However, even though some of the island's beaches are legendary (such as Negril's Seven-Mile Beach), it would be a mistake to assume that warm, clear waters and golden sands are all that Jamaica has to offer.
-The cities of Kingston and Montego Bay are dynamic, exciting, and full of interesting cultural sights such as the National Gallery and an array of plantation-era mansions known as Great Houses.
-Furthermore, Jamaica's Blue Mountains do not only produce some of the world's best coffee, but offer plenty of excellent hiking trails for adventure-seekers.
+Even though some of the island's beaches are legendary (such as Negril's Seven-Mile Beach), it would be a mistake to assume that warm, clear waters and golden sands are all that Jamaica has to offer.
+The cities of Kingston and Montego Bay are dynamic, exciting and full of interesting cultural sights such as the National Gallery and an array of plantation-era mansions known as Great Houses.
+Jamaica's Blue Mountains don't only produce some of the world's best coffee but also offer plenty of excellent hiking trails for adventure-seekers.

 Best time to visit Jamaica

 Jamaica's climate is tropical, with warm temperatures all year round.
 The wet season runs from June to November, with most rain falling in September and October.
-The best time to visit Jamaica is between December and April, making it an ideal winter sun vacation destination for tourists from the northern hemisphere.
+The best time to visit Jamaica is between December and April, making it an ideal winter destination for tourists from the northern hemisphere.
 Those travelling on a budget should think about braving the elements a little and travelling in the rainy season, as airfares and accommodation prices fall dramatically at this time.

 What to see in Jamaica